hav4ik/hav4ik.github.io/content/posts/learning-to-rank/index.md

 The following [diagram by researchers from Nvidia Merlin team][nvidia_merlin] (originally proposed by [Eugene Yan][ey_chart]) is a more truthful representation of a modern search engine.
 Check those amazing blogs out for more detailed information about the architecture of a search engine.

 {{< figure src="eugene_yan_chart.webp" caption="More detailed chart of actual stages of a modern search engine.
 This one is much more closer to the actual production-level search stack." invertible="true" >}}

+I would only add that at each stage, a combination of many different algorithms and models are used, instead of having just one paradigm as shown in this chart.

 [tfidf]: https://en.wikipedia.org/wiki/Tf%E2%80%93idf